apiato/documentation/docs/main-components/views.md

         return view('just-welcome');
     }
 }
 ```

 ## Namespaces {#namespaces}

-By default, all the Container Views are namespaced to the Container name.
+- By default, all Views are namespaced as the camleCase of its Section name + @ + camleCase of its Container name.

-Example:
+For example, a view named `welcome-page` inside `MySection` > `MyContainer` can be accessed like this: `view(mySection@myContainer::welcome-page)`

-If a Container named *Store* has View `say-hello`, you can access the view like this `view('store::just-welcome')`.
 If you try to access it without the namespace `view('just-welcome')`, it will not find your View.